fionn/address-manager/fb_mock/README.md

 ## Usage

-Run `main.go`, which will launch a webserver and print the address it is listening on.
+Run `cmd/main.go`, which will launch a webserver and print the address it is listening on.

 An example query could be
 ```shell